AssemblyAI/assemblyai-node-sdk/README.md

 ## Documentation

 Visit the [AssemblyAI documentation](https://www.assemblyai.com/docs) for step-by-step instructions and a lot more details about our AI models and API.
-Explore the [SDK API reference](https://assemblyai.github.io/assemblyai-node-sdk/) for more details on the SDK types, functions, and classes.

 ## Quickstart